MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-issues.md

 ---
-description: This article explains how the PowerShell-Docs team manages issues. ms.date: 12/09/2020 ms.topic: conceptual
+description: This article explains how the PowerShell-Docs team manages issues. ms.date: 07/25/2022 ms.topic: conceptual
 title: How we manage issues
 ---
 # How we manage issues

-This article documents how we manage issues in the PowerShell-Docs repo.
+This article documents how we manage issues in the PowerShell-Docs repository.
 This article is designed to be a job aid for members of the PowerShell-Docs team.
 It's published here to provide process transparency for our public contributors.

 ## Sources of issues